Basic Shampoo Bar Formula

-Here is a great, basic solid shampoo recipe.
+Here is a great, basic solid shampoo formula.
 There are many ways to change this up, depending on your hair type.
 We highly recommend subscribing to Susan's blog Swift Crafty Monkey for more information on shampoo bars as well as other awesome personal care products.
-Or, you can purchase her E-book for more fabulous shampoo bar recipes.
+Or, you can purchase her E-book for more fabulous shampoo bar formulas.

 25% liquid surfactant of choice (Amphosol CG, BSB or Bio-Terge)

 3% conditioning emulsifier, like BTMS-50 or BTMS-25

 1.5% protein of choice (Hydrolyzed Baobab, Keratin 30, Quinoa, Oat or Rice Protein or Silk Amino Acids)

 COOL DOWN PHASE